-In 1991, there was only 10 left in the world.
+In 1991, there were only 10 left in the world.
 The population now numbers almost 500, thanks to the park’s efforts.

 2. Drop into Mont Orgueil Castle in Gorey

-Mont Orgueil in Gorey is one of the most picturesque and intact.
+Mont Orgueil in Gorey is one of the most picturesque and intact castles on the island.